-My new book, provisionally entitled Thinking Through Violence, is now forthcoming with Columbia University Press.
+My new book, entitled Critical Theory and the Engaged Imagination, is now forthcoming with Columbia University Press.
 It will appear in the New Directions in Critical Theory series.
 The book summarizes the findings of the JUDGEPOL project.

 More information about the precise publication date as well as an event I hope to organize around the book shall follow soon.

 This short piece was written, at the invitation of Alessandro Ferrara, to celebrate the 25th Anniversary of the Prague Conference Philosophy and Social Science, where each year critical theorists from around the world come together to discuss their research.
 The founder of the event, originally situated in Dubrovnik, was Jürgen Habermas, and today’s directors include Amy Allen, Bill Scheuermann, María Pía Lara, Rainer Forst, Alessandro Ferrara and others.

 What is to Be Done?
 Political Ontology, Critique and Democratic Politics Roundtable